yorisilo/cd-gitroot/README.md

 ### Manually install

-Put cd-gitroot and _cd-gitroot files somewhere in your $fpath and add the following line to your .zshrc:
+Put git-root and _git-root files somewhere in your $fpath and add the following line to your .zshrc:

 ```
-autoload -Uz cd-gitroot
+autoload -Uz git-root
 ```

 #### For example